joeblyth2020/joeblyth2020.github.io-demo/README.md

-his is a simple website hosted on GitHub Pages.
+This is a simple website hosted on GitHub Pages.

 ## Overview